sleeptoken/zettelkasten/Bluetooth reverse engineering.md

 # About Bluetooth

-Bluetooth consists of a lot of different and big standards, and so this will be very simplified and just be enough to get started with reversing our application.
+Bluetooth consists of a lot of different and big standards, check out the [Wikipedia](https://en.wikipedia.org/wiki/Bluetooth) entry, which gives a great overview of all the different protocols that are involved.
 Now, we have to split Bluetooth into essentially two categories
 1. Classic Bluetooth
 2. Bluetooth low energy.
 ### Classic Bluetooth